omgaz/image-optim-screenshots/README.md

 # image-optim-screenshots

-Optimise your screenshots on Mac using Automator and ImageOptim
+Optimise your screenshots on Mac using Automator and ImageOptim.

+The workflow watches a custom screenshot directory for changes and passes the files to ImageOptim.
+On completion a notification toast will appear.

 ### Instructions